microsoft/terminal/doc/cascadia/TerminalSettings-spec.md

 ## Questions / TODO
 * How does this interplay with setting properties of the terminal component in XAML?
     * I would think that the component would load the XAML properties first, and if the controlling application calls `UpdateSettings` on the component, then those in-XAML properties would likely get overwritten.
     * It's not necessary to create the component with a `IComponentSettings`, nor is it necessary to call `UpdateSettings`.
-If you wanted to create a trivial settings-less terminal component entriely in XAML, go right ahead.
+If you wanted to create a trivial settings-less terminal component entirely in XAML, go right ahead.
     * Any settings that *are* exposed through XAML properties *should* also be exposed in the component's settings implementation as well.
         * Can that be enforced any way?
 I doubt it.